antoniocgj/Fast-Amortized-Bootstrapping/README.md

 ## Measuring noise

-To measure noise, uncomment line 278 of `src/sparse_amortized_bootstrapping.c`.
+To measure noise, uncomment line 101 of `src/sparse_amortized_bootstrapping.c`.

-Performance measurement are unreliable and correctness checks may fail when measuring noise.
+Performance measurements are unreliable, and correctness checks may fail when measuring noise.

 ## License